 Governments, especially the Queensland and Australian government can and should do more to save the Daintree from the threat of development.
 They spend billions on other issues however there doesn't seem to be enough votes in Daintree Rainforest conservation to justify investment in the buyback of additional land for conservation.

-We have identified 207 undeveloped freehold properties in the Daintree Lowland Rainforest that should be purchased for conservation.
+In 2020 we have identified 207 undeveloped freehold properties in the Daintree Lowland Rainforest that should be purchased for conservation.
 Because the land in question is freehold, privately held land, the best and most direct resolution is to purchase and protect these lands for conservation and to expand Daintree National Park.

 We maintain a dialogue with the Douglas Shire Council, Queensland Government, and Australian Government and seek their support for further buyback of land.
 The last financial contribution to buyback was by the Queensland Government in 2006-2008, but there has been nothing since.
+We met with Warren Entsch MP who is the Member for Leichhardt, the electorate that includes the Daintree Lowland Rainforest in April 2021 to discuss issues concerning local residents, businesses and the conservation of the world’s oldest rainforest.

 We believe that every individual person has the ability to demonstrate leadership and that when the people lead, governments will follow.
 We continue to request support from all three levels of government and while doing so we demonstrate the desire of the Australian people to save the Daintree Rainforest through our community-funded buyback program.